About › Policies and Procedures

 -

-Accepting gifts and hospitality.
+Accepting and refusing gifts and hospitality:

-All employees must comply with the following minimum requirements.- Must not solicit gifts, benefits or hospitality.
+All employees must comply with the following minimum requirements.

-- Must refuse all offers of gifts, benefits or hospitality that could give rise to an actual or perceived conflict of interest
+- Must refuse all offers of gifts, benefits or hospitality that could give rise to an actual or perceived conflict of interest or may adversely bring the organisation of public health sector into disrepute, or are non-token offers without legitimate business benefit.

 - Refuse all offers of gifts, benefits or hospitality from people or organisations about whom they are likely to make business decisions involving: